bitcoinvsalts/react-native-firebase-starter/README.md

  - [CodePush](https://microsoft.github.io/code-push/) : Push code updates to your apps, instantly
  - [OneSignal](https://onesignal.com/) : Unlimited push notifications‎

-I really appreciate any suggestions, feedback, PRs and issues.

 ## How to install this app?
 ### Prerequisites
 To create your own copy of this application, here are the prerequisites: